mrtsiegen/.github/profile/README.md

    - Gray-Box State Space Modeling

 ## Contact Information

-Find out more about current research and contact information [on our Website](https://www.mb.uni-siegen.de/mrt/index.html.en?lang=en).
+Further information about current research projects and contact details can be found on our website.